cse110-fall22-group35/cse110-fall22-group35/specs/pitch/markdown-pitch.md

 - Wants to find books that are interesting to read for school projects.
 - Wants to advance their education and career.
 - Frustrated with the difficulty of finding good books with the giant selection available.

+### User Stories
+As a student in college, I want to find some good books to help me study, so that I can do better in classes.

 ## System Diagram (Draft)